jangroth/aws-certification-notes/solutions-architect-professional.md

 organization through consolidated billing.
 AWS Organizations is available to all AWS customers at no additional charge.

+* Master accounts must invite child accounts
+  * Invited accounts must approve enabling all features
+* Master accounts can create child accounts
+* Master can access child accounts using:
+  * CloudFormation StackSets to create IAM roles in target accounts
+  * Assume the roles using the STS Cross Account capability
+* Recommended strategy to create a dedicated account for logging or security
+* API is available to automate AWS account creation
+* Integration with AWS Single Sign-On (SSO)
 * On AWS: <a href="https://aws.amazon.com/organizations/" target="_blank">Service</a> - <a href="https://aws.amazon.com/organizations/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/organizations/latest/userguide/" target="_blank">User Guide</a>

 <a name="3_5_1_1"></a>